 Will I have a mentor?

 We are committed to the mentor program.
 All participants will be paired with a trained, experienced professional.
 Mentors are assigned when you have a caseload either when you start working as a TVI or COMS or during the internship phase of your program.
-Any TVI working on a probationary certification is assigned a mentor right away.
+Any TVI working on an emergency permit is assigned a mentor right away.
 To the degree possible, the mentor will be from your home region.

 All participants in either the TTU or SFASU VI programs are invited to attend a Mentor Center (free of charge) during their training (and up to a year after completion) at TSBVI where you are able to observe TVIs and COMS working with students at TSBVI and in the local school district.